flaviostutz/gh-workflows-serverless/README.md

+**This repo is deprecated in favor of https://github.com/flaviostutz/gh-makefile**

 # github-actions-serverless

 This repo contains a set of github actions workflows for common build, test, check and deploy services with Serverless Framework